You Are More Than One Person: How Emotions Shape and Connect Your Many Selves

 Have you ever felt like different versions of yourself live within you?
 The part of you that takes charge in a crisis isn’t the same as the part that quietly dissolves into shame at 2 a.m.
 The one who thrives on spontaneity can feel like a stranger to the one who needs structure just to make it through the day.

-We often imagine ourselves as singular, continuous beings—one coherent identity moving through time.
+We often imagine ourselves as singular, continuous beings or one coherent identity moving through time.
 But in practice, we are far more fluid than that.
-What we call “the self” is more like a constellation of overlapping self-states—each one shaped by emotional context, memory, and learned strategies of survival and belonging.
+What we call “the self” is more like a constellation of overlapping self-states.
+Each one of these selves are shaped by emotional context, memory, and learned strategies of survival and belonging.

 Think of how different you feel in different settings.
 There’s the version of you that handles work responsibilities, the one who relaxes at home, the one who shows up around family, and the one who emerges when you’re grieving, afraid, or in love.

 These self-states aren’t fictions.
 They’re functional.
 They help us navigate shifting environments.
 Your nervous system, shaped by years of patterned experience, brings forward the parts of you that have learned how to meet this particular kind of moment.
-You don’t have to consciously switch gears—your body does it for you.
+You don’t have to consciously switch gears because your body does it for you.

 Sometimes, the transitions are seamless.
 Other times, they’re disorienting.
 And when emotion enters the picture, things deepen.